music-suite/music-suite/docs/src/User-Guide.md

 Interval names are overloaded in a manner similar to pitches, and are consequently referred to as *interval literals*.
 The corresponding class is called @[IsInterval].

-Here and elsewhere in the Music Suite, the convention is to follow standard theoretical notation, so *minor* and *diminished* intervals are written in lower-case, while *major* and *perfect* intervals are written in upper-case.
+Here and elsewhere in Music Suite, the convention is to follow standard theoretical notation, so *minor* and *diminished* intervals are written in lower-case, while *major* and *perfect* intervals are written in upper-case.
 Unfortunately, Haskell does not support overloaded upper-case values, so we have to adopt an underscore prefix: